leeorf/prettier-config-belialuin/README.md

 # prettier-config-belialuin

-> Shared prettier config to use across multiple projects
+> Shared Prettier config to use across multiple projects.

 ## Getting started

-First you need [prettier](https://github.com/prettier/prettier) installed in your project.
+First you need [Prettier](https://github.com/prettier/prettier) installed in your project.
 Check the
 [Install Prettier](https://prettier.io/docs/en/install.html) guide.

-After installing prettier, to install `prettier-config-belialuin` in your project, you will need to run the following command using [Yarn](https://yarnpkg.com/en/):
+After installing Prettier, to install `prettier-config-belialuin` in your project, you will need to run the following command using [Yarn](https://yarnpkg.com/en/):